kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 Let's merge conflicting branch feature into master by `git merge feature`.
 You can use `git checkout --ours <file>` to select the changes done in master or `git checkout --theirs <file>` to select the changes done in feature.
 Then, continue as you would normally merge with `git add <file>` and `git merge --continue`.

 How about resolving cherry-pick conflicts using their changes?
 First you should undo your cherry-pick, try to run `git cherry-pick --abort`.
 Second, try to make cherry-pick getting their changes not yours with `git cherry-pick -s recursive -X theirs {commit}`.
 Here `-s` is a short for `--strategy` and `-X` short for `--strategy-option`.

+## merge strategies
+'ort' ("Ostensibly Recursive’s Twin") is the default merge strategy when pulling or merging one branch.
+This strategy can only resolve two heads using a 3-way merge algorithm.
+When there is more than one common ancestor that can be used for 3-way merge, it creates a merged tree of the common ancestors and uses that as the reference tree for the 3-way merge.
+This has been reported to result in fewer merge conflicts without causing mismerges.
+This algorithm came from the fact that it was written as a replacement for the previous default algorithm, `recursive`.

+Say you and your friend both checked out a file, and made some changes to it.
+You removed a line at the beginning, and your friend added a line at the end.
+Then he committed his file, and you need to merge his changes into your copy.
+With a three-way merge, it can compare the two files, but it can also compare each of them against the original copy.
+So it can see that you removed the first line, and that your friend added the last line.
+And it can use that information to produce the merged version.

 ## working on a wrong branch
 - If you did't commit the changes, use `git stash` (**git stash is per-repository, not per-branch**)